- Data Portals

 Review and follow CISL best practices for managing your files and data transfers.
 They will help you make the most efficient use of your computing and storage allocations.

-HSI uses common UNIX-like commands that generally work the same way as their UNIX counterparts.
+Some commonly used commands are unique to HSI while others generally work the same way as their UNIX counterparts.

-To put a set of files into a target directory, change to that directory and execute the cput command.
+To put a set of files into a target directory, change to that directory in your interactive session and run cput.

 UNIX users sometimes try to do the following, where targetdir is an existing directory (or a directory that is to be created with the -P option).
 HSI does not support this:

 Correct: The proper way to use this command is to change to the target directory first, then execute your cput command with the -R option.
-For example, to put the local directory mydir down to an HPSS target directory /home/username/test:
+For example, to put the local directory mydir into an HPSS target directory /home/username/test, run this from your command line.

 hsi "cd /home/username/test; cput -R mydir"